MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-WebApi/retrieveMultipleRecords.md

 ## Return Value

-On success, returns a promise that contains an array of JSON objects (**entities**) containing the retrieved table records and the **nextLink** attribute (optional) with the URL pointing to next set of records in case paging (`maxPageSize`) is specified in the request, and the record count returned exceeds the paging value.
+On success, returns a promise that contains an array of JSON objects (**entities**) containing the retrieved table records and the **nextLink** attribute (optional) with the URL pointing to next set of records in case paging (`maxPageSize`) is specified in the request, and the row count returned exceeds the paging value.

 ## Examples